-A friendly black bear was euthanized after becoming too familiar with people who fed it and took selfies
+A friendly black bear was euthanized after it came to love people who fed it and took selfies

 Police had previously took to Twitter to warn park visitors to avoid from the animal after they found selfies taken with the bear.

-The 100-lb bear was 2 and 3 years old and could've been relocated if it hadn't grown so accustomed to human contact, Rick Swart of the Oregon Department of Fish and Wildlife told CNN.
+The 100-lb bear was between 2 and 3 years old and could've been relocated if it hadn't grown so accustomed to human contact, Rick Swart of the Oregon Department of Fish and Wildlife told CNN.

 Not only is feeding a wild animal (not to mention taking a closeup photo with one) dangerous for humans, but animals are threatened by close contact, too: "Junk food" can sicken bears, who can sniff out trash left in parks if it's not properly disposed of.
 If they habitually return to park areas where humans leave food, the bears are often euthanized out of caution.